elg1e/elg1e-Vintage/README.md

 ## User Stories

+* As a user, I would like the website to be responsive with all of my devices.
 * As a user, I would like to search for my ideal item so that I can narrow down my search faster.
 * As a user, I would like to store items while I look for something else I'd like to purchase, then go back and purchase everything together.
 * As a user, I would like to try and bid on an item to try and purchase for a low price.